AnirudhAchal/Movie_Management_System/README.md

 # Movie_Management_System
-DBMS Project

-This is a project made for Database Systems course.
+This is a project made for Database Systems Lab course.

 ## To run: